digrouz/docker-alp-mezzanine/README.md

 ### `DOCKPGPORT`

-This variable is not mandatory and specifies the postgresql database host port.
-Do not specify any if postgresql support is not required, mezzanine will fall back to sqlite.
+This variable is not mandatory and specifies the postgresql database host port. it has default value `5432`.Do not specify any if postgresql support is not required, mezzanine will fall back to sqlite.

 ### `DOCKPGDB`